 - This method doesn’t take into consideration interest rates, the type of student loan and other key factors that should play into a repayment decision.

-- It could cost more over time than other methods due to interest charges.
+- It could cost more over time than other methods due to student loan interest.

 - It may take you longer to pay off all of your student loans.